 - Develop diagnostics for and evaluate performance of National Ignition Facility targets

-Research in computational science at Sandia ranges from exploring issues in theoretical and applied computer science to the development of new numerical algorithms for novel architecture computers.
-Sandia is currently developing applications software to perform scientific and engineering calculations on massively parallel computers.
-The primary goal of this effort is to develop a unique capability for performing large-scale simulations and to investigate important scientific and engineering questions that would otherwise be impossible using conventional supercomputers.
+Research in computational science at Sandia ranges from exploring issues in theoretical and applied computer science to developing new numerical algorithms for novel-architecture computers.
+Sandia is developing applications software to perform scientific and engineering calculations on massively parallel computers.
+This effort's primary goal is to develop a unique capability for performing large-scale simulations and to investigate important scientific and engineering questions that would otherwise be impossible using conventional supercomputers.
 The Computational Plant project at Sandia National Laboratories is developing a large-scale, massively parallel computing resource from a cluster of commodity computing and networking components.
-We are combining the knowledge and research of previous and ongoing commodity cluster projects with our expertise in designing, developing, using, and maintaining large-scale MPP machines.
+We are combining the knowledge and research of previous and ongoing commodity cluster projects with our expertise in designing, developing, using and maintaining large-scale MPP machines.
 Our goal is to provide a commodity-based, large-scale computing resource that meets the level of compute performance needed by Sandia’s critical applications.

 Computational Molecular Science

-Our work in this area is focused on developing and applying state-of-the-art computational molecular methods ranging from electronic structure to molecular theory for massively parallel supercomputers.
-Examples of current research topics include radiation effects in electronic materials, mesoscale modeling of fracture and failure in alloys, lubrication in microelectromechanical (MEMs) systems, transport in polymers and biomembranes, protein folding, and cell modeling.
+Our work in this area focuses on developing and applying state-of-the-art computational molecular methods ranging from electronic structure to molecular theory for massively parallel supercomputers.
+Examples of current research topics include radiation effects in electronic materials, mesoscale modeling of fracture and failure in alloys, lubrication in microelectromechanical (MEMs) systems, transport in polymers and biomembranes, protein folding and cell modeling.

 Structural Mechanics/Finite Element Analysis

 Sandia has developed a broad capability for performing finite element analysis of complex engineering systems to verify that they meet structural design requirements.
-Massively parallel computers are being used to perform large-scale finite element analyses to reduce production costs and to increase efficiency of the design process.
-Parallel algorithm developments, as well as graphical analysis of the results, are topics of on-going research that are important to the development of a massively parallel production environment at Sandia.
+We use massively parallel computers to perform large-scale finite element analyses to reduce production costs and increase efficiency of the design process.
+Parallel algorithm developments, as well as graphical analysis of the results, are topics of on-going research that are important to developing a massively parallel production environment at Sandia.

 3-D Seismic Imaging of Complex Geologies